PreXident/Replayer/README.txt

 Submit any bugs, problems and feature requests on Paradox forums or PM me (nick PreXident), maybe we can figure it out. http://forum.paradoxplaza.com/forum/showthread.php?722493-UTILITY-Java-Save-Game-Replayer

-If you want to replay ironman save, try this approach: backup, load, load other, load, save locally, restore your backup
+If you want to replay ironman save, try this approach: backup, load, load other, load, save locally, restore your backup (tested pre 1.2)

 ############
 #Used files#